LithosphereRocketry/Nandy/Design/ProgrammersGuide.md

 multicycle operation)
 * Interrupts are enabled
 * An interrupt service routine is not currently occurring
-* An IO device has asserted the INT signal
+* An IO device has asserted one of the six IRQ lines

 Upon triggering an interrupt, the CPU stores the current PC in the hidden IA register and then jumps to the adress 0x7F00, denoted by the label ISR.